hyphacoop/hypha.coop/_openings/system-administrator.md

 excerpt_separator: <!-- more -->
 ---

-Hypha Worker Co-operative (Hypha) is looking for a Systems Admininistrator.
+Hypha is looking for a Systems Admininistrator to administer several systems.
 <!-- more -->
 develop Hypha’s website (hypha.coop).
 There is also the possibility of assisting on external client projects.
 This is an ideal position for anyone just starting out in tech and interested in